-Racial harassment is dealt with under a separate policy entitled Racial Harassment policy.
+8.3.2 Racial harassment is dealt with under a separate policy entitled Racial Harassment policy.

-7.4 Dealing with Harassment
+8.4 Dealing with Harassment

-The Co-operative will attempt to prevent harassment occurring by taking opportunities to promote the unacceptability of harassment, via policies, newsletters, handbooks, training, allocations and the lettings process.
+The Co-operative will attempt to prevent harassment occurring in the first place by taking opportunities to promote the unacceptability of harassment, via policies, newsletters, handbooks, training, allocations and the lettings process.

 The Co-operative will also assist victims of harassment in accessing counselling and support services.

-8. Categorisation of complaints
+9. Categorisation of complaints

-- 8.1 It is useful to categorise complaints to encourage consistency of approach and to clarify to all concerned the likely response of the Co-operative.
-It should be recognised however that not all cases will be easily categorised. - 8.2 Complaints will be categorised into one of the following three categories (the types below are not intended to be exhaustive):
+- 9.1 It is useful to categorise complaints to encourage consistency of approach and to clarify to all concerned the likely response of the Co-operative.
+It should be recognised however that not all cases will be easily categorised. - 9.2 Complaints will be categorised into one of the following three categories (The types below are not intended to be exhaustive):